James Mason as Odell Gardner, Broadway theatrical producer

 The jacket of Odell’s suit is single-breasted with wide peak lapels and slightly padded shoulders, very evocative of a loud 1930s theatrical producer from New York.
 It closes in the front with two white buttons on a medium-low stance.
-The jacket also features 4-button cuffs and a ventless rear, very appropriate for 1937.
+The jacket also features 4-button cuffs and a ventless rear, appropriate for 1939.
 Additionally, the jacket has straight flapped hip pockets and a breast pocket which Odell always accents with a colorful handkerchief.

 On the day of the climactic murder, Odell switches it up, abandoning the cream jacket and opting for a more sinister-looking black double-breasted blazer, also with a ventless rear.
 We see very little of this coat.

 The suit’s trousers match the jacket in the same cream soft linen.
 They have a traditional rise and, despite their belt loops, Odell almost always wears them with a set of white suspenders/braces with silver hardware.
 They have wide cuffs on the bottom and four pockets: two straight side pockets and two jetted pockets in the rear.